curl/everything-curl/usingcurl/uploads.md

 ## HTTP offers several uploads

-HTTP, and its bigger brother HTTPS, offer several different ways to upload data to a server and curl provides easy command-line options to do it the three most common ways, described below.
+HTTP, and its bigger brother HTTPS, offer several different ways to upload data to a server, and curl provides easy command-line options to do it the three most common ways, described below.

-An interesting detail with HTTP is also that an upload can also be a download, in the same operation and in fact many downloads are initiated with an HTTP POST.
+An interesting detail with HTTP is that an upload can also be a download, in the same operation and in fact many downloads are initiated with an HTTP POST.